KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 ### 06.Nov.2019 from 16:00-17:00 CET

 **Planned Maintenance Window**:
-Updated various features including test version of the new "Device Configuration" feature.
+Updated various features; Including test version of the new "Device Configuration" feature.
 Known issues:

 - The Device Configuration-Button is hidden on purpose.